rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 };
 {{< /highlight >}}

-Now, your source maps are generated differently for your development and production modes, because they are defined in different ways in your two Webpack confgiuration files.
-This was only one insatnce of having a different configuration for Webpack in development and production.
+Now, your source maps are generated differently for your development and production modes, because they are defined in different ways in your two Webpack configuration files.
+This was only one instance of having a different configuration for Webpack in development and production.
 In the future, you will introduce more of them and be happy to have to separate places for them.

 ### Exercises: